mritunjaysharma394/vowpal-wiki/Command-line-arguments.md

 While care was taken to choose sensible defaults, the choices do matter.
 For instance, good performance was obtained by using `arg2 = #examples / 6` and `--batch_sz_no_doubling`, however `arg2 = 1000` (without `--batch_sz_no_doubling`) was made default since `#examples` is not available to VW a priori.
 As usual, including too many features (by updating the support to frequently, or by including too many features each time) can lead to overfitting.

 # Active Learning options
-    --active_learning                active learning mode
+    --active                active learning mode
-    --active_simulation              active learning simulation mode
+    --simulation              active learning simulation mode
-    --active_mellowness arg (=8)     active learning mellowness parameter c_0.
+    --mellowness arg (=8)     active learning mellowness parameter c_0.
                                      Default 8

 Given a fully labeled dataset, experimenting with active learning can be done with `--active_simulation`.
 All active learning algorithms need a parameter that defines the trade off between label complexity and generalization performance.
-This is specified here with `--active_mellowness`.
+This is specified here with `--mellowness`.
 A value of 0 means that the algorithm will not ask for any label.
 A large value means that the algorithm will ask for all the labels.
-If instead of `--active_simulation`, `--active_learning` is specified (together with `--daemon`) real active learning is implemented (examples are passed to VW via a TCP/IP port and VW responds with its prediction as well as how much it wants this example to be labeled if at all).
+If instead of `--simulation`, `--active` is specified (together with `--daemon`) real active learning is implemented (examples are passed to VW via a TCP/IP port and VW responds with its prediction as well as how much it wants this example to be labeled if at all).
 If this is confusing, watch Daniel's explanation at the VW tutorial.
 The active learning algorithm is described in detail in [Agnostic Active Learning without Constraints](http://books.nips.cc/papers/files/nips23/NIPS2010_0363.pdf).

 # Parallelization options
     --span_server arg               Location of server for setting up spanning tree